wolfvictorOSI/Edge-Data-Store-Docs/V1/Egress/Configure data egress.md

 # Configure data egress

-Now that you have configured one or more OMF destinations, you can figure data egress.
+After you have configured one or more OMF destinations, you can figure data egress.
 **Note:** You cannot add egress configurations manually, because some parameters are stored to disk encrypted.
 You must use the REST endpoints to add/edit egress configuration.
 For additional endpoints, see [REST Urls](#rest-urls).

 ## Create egress endpoints